kensuio-oss/jaxrs-sample/README.md

 ## Build
 To build, simply run: `mvn clean package` to create the package (`war` file).
+> Note in order to inject the properties from your profiles in `settings.xml` don't forget to add the `-P` to your command!

 This will compile, run the unit tests, and create a war file that can be deployed into an JEE app server.